hoo29/little-timmy/README.md

                         Config file to use.
 By default it will search all dirs to `/` for .little-timmy -d, --dave-mode, --no-dave-mode
-                        Make logging work on dave's macbook -j, --json-output, --no-json-output
+                        Make logging work on dave's macbook -e, --exit-success, --no-exit-success
+                        Exit 0 when unused vars are found.
+  -j, --json-output, --no-json-output
                         Output results as json to stdout.
 Disables the stderr logger.
   -l LOG_LEVEL, --log-level LOG_LEVEL